 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

 If you try to login too many times with the wrong details, you will be blocked from logging in again for a time period, which increases every time you login incorrectly.

-There is basic analytics available to Web Admins on this site which tell us which pages are most popular and analytics which tell us the success of our e-news emails – percentage of emails opened and links clicked.
+There is basic analytics within the MailPoet plug-in which tell us which posts are most popular and the success of our e-news emails, i.e. the percentage of e-news emails opened and links clicked.